 Sometime around 2000 I started occasionally seeing brown triangles, giving me musical instruction according to some arcane outerplanetary notational system.
 This would happen, sometimes, when I was playing guitar onstage with my eyes closed.
 After a couple of years, it stopped.
 I think it helped my playing for good, and I enjoyed it a lot.

 In 2006 I started writing songs with Andy Partridge, former leader of XTC and songwriting hero of mine.
-Six years later, I put out an album called Wing Beat Fantastic: Songs Written By Mike Keneally & Andy Partridge.
+Six years later in 2012, I put out an album called Wing Beat Fantastic: Songs Written By Mike Keneally & Andy Partridge.
 Working with Andy was another fairly unbelievable dream come true for me, similar to working with Zappa in terms of the impact these gentlemen have had on my life.

 This album and other recent albums of mine have been recorded at Scott Chatfield’s studio Chatfield Manor, with ace engineer Mike Harris a constant co-conspirator.
 Every moment it’s possible for me to be working on music here, I do my best to take it.
 I love making albums.
 It’s an addiction.

 Other recent-ish releases include the mostly instrumental You Must Be This Tall; Scambot 1 (part one of an epic ongoing saga); Evidence of Humanity with drummer Marco Minnemann; and a live DVD/CD set of the Mike Keneally Band, called bakin’ @ the potato!
 Here’s a video from bakin’: youtube.